 Drive-in movies, outdoor movies and discount movies in West Los Angeles

 Have you been out to the movies since theaters reopened?
-The AMC Century City and The Landmark on Pico have incentives for you to go on Tuesdays.
-As of this writing, the Landmark is $7 for all shows on Tuesdays and the AMC tickets are discounted on Tuesdays if you join their Stubs Club.
+The AMC Century City has incentives for you to go to the movies on Tuesdays.
+AMC tickets are discounted on Tuesdays if you join their Stubs Club.
 Check The Landmark and AMC websites for times and ticket prices before you go.

 Farmers’ Markets in West Los Angeles